Pittsburgh Area Residents Still Receiving Chase Bank Cards They Did Not Sign Up For

 “42 years we’ve been married.
 We’ve shredded everything and been so careful with our information and someone got it.
 I want them to find who did it and how it happened,” Dubyak said.

-If this happens you believe you are a victim of this: contact your local police department, make a report and obtain an incident number then call Chase Bank and demand the account be closed due to fraud.MORE NEWS: Ex-U.S. Attorney Trying To Help Free Man Convicted Of Killings
+If this happens you believe you are a victim of this: contact your local police department, make a report and obtain an incident number then call Chase Bank and demand the account be closed due to fraud.MORE NEWS: Former Steelers Player Ryan Switzer Asking For Prayers After Infant Son Diagnosed With COVID-19, Set To Face Surgery

 Police said you should also contact all three credit bureaus to put a watch on your credit history and report this as identity theft to the Federal Trade Commission.